 What is Liquidation?

-If a company has taken too many debts and is unable to repay them, liquidation of company liquidation is the last resort left for such debtors.
+If a company has taken too many debts and is unable to repay them, liquidation of a company is the last resort left for such debtors.
 Sometimes owners may decide that it is not profitable to continue with the business and hence needs to be closed down.
 In such cases, the creditors take steps to get their money back.
 All the assets of the company such as land, raw materials, stock, machinery etc. are sold off to a potential buyer.
 The money obtained from this transaction is then used to repay the creditors.
-This will disband the company, and the company will not be able to do any business in the future.
+This selling of the inventory, raw materials and assets of the company will disband the company, and the company will not be able to do any business in the future.

 Reasons for Liquidation